grafana/terraform-provider-grafana/docs/resources/role_assignment.md

 ### Optional

 - `service_accounts` (Set of Number) IDs of service accounts that the role should be assigned to.
-- `teams` (Set of Number) IDs of teams that the role should be assigned to.
+- `teams` (Set of String) IDs of teams that the role should be assigned to.
 - `users` (Set of Number) IDs of users that the role should be assigned to.

 ### Read-Only